Radbuglet/geode/docs/README.md

 You get these benefits without losing opportunities for multi-threading thanks to the `ShardedStorage` wrapper, which allows you to access components from different archetypes concurrently on different threads so long as you can prove exclusive access to that archetype through a mutable reference to the `Archetype`.

 There is also the occasional argument for placing `Archetypes` into the `Universe`—usually convenience since there really isn't a good architectural argument for why putting them elsewhere can be harmful.
 Doing this, however, is quite rare and support is somewhat limited out of the box (e.g. you can't easily add metadata to the archetype in its constructor without going through a locked universe resource).
+It is much more common to see `Archetypes` stored directly in other components, whether that be directly or through an `ArchetypeGroup`.

 But that's enough rambling!
 Here's how to use a `Universe` to access resources: